appdevdesigns/appdevjs/README.md

     ./install.sh

 You should see a series of NPM install commands.
 These are installing the 3rd party components used by AppDev.
+(Note that some node packages require a compiler to complete their install, so e.g. on Ubuntu, the package `build-essentials` should be installed.)
 When the process is done, you should see the following:

     Starting install server...
     Please start your web browser and go to http://localhost:8088/appDevInstall